Oil Production in Xinjiang, China

 Sinopec, CNPC, PetroChina (subsidiary of CNPC), CNOOC and Brightoil are entangled in the repression of the Uyghur people in Xinjiang, China.[1]
 Their oil and gas production also worsens the severe air pollution problem.1509315095 Death rates attributable to air pollution in Xinjiang are the highest in the country.[2]

-The Xinjiang province in China’s northwest is monstrously rich in oil.
-Xinjiang’s oil reserves are massive compared to other oil fields in China.15101 Oil developments in the 3 Xinjiang basins, Tarim, Junggar and Turpan-Hami, continue to break records.
-In June 2021, PetroChina discovered nearly 5.72 billion barrels of oil deep under the Taklamakan Desert in Xinjiang.[4]
-This find will prolong the companies’ oil drilling in the province even more and continue to cause massive air pollution.
-In 2022, the Tarim oil field produced more oil and gas than ever before.15097
+The Xinjiang province in China’s northwest is monstrously rich in oil and gas.
+Xinjiang’s oil reserves are massive compared to other oil fields in China.15101 Oil and gas developments in the 3 Xinjiang basins, Tarim, Junggar and Turpan-Hami, continue to break records.
+In 2022, the Tarim field produced more oil and gas than ever before.15097 2024 saw gas production boom too.
+In the first four months of the year, 12 new wells started to extract gas from the Tarim basin.21398

 Sinopec, CNPC, PetroChina, CNOOC and Brightoil are all producing oil in Xinjiang.
 Credit: Chuyu, Dreamstime